Home

 So when 12-Step Fellowship calls for 90 meetings in 90 days, there’s a good reason.
 The alcohol the addicted person drank 60 days ago is still there.
 The emotional memory is still there.
 The body is still receiving inappropriate messages from the amygdala telling the person to grab the vine.
 Only consistent treatment can provide the strength and time needed to bring the dopamine system back to a manageable level.

-Request online or call 1-800-789-PENN
+icon for request appointment Request an appointment online or call 800-789-PENN